 - Elder’s injuries were caused by something other than abuse.

 - Accident; you did not purposely injure an elder.

 We Can Defend You Against Elder Abuse Charges Here in San Diego

 Regardless of the type of crime, you are being accused of, make sure you have an aggressive and competent lawyer on your side who will fight for your cause.
-Vik Monder is an experienced criminal defense lawyer who has handled numerous domestic violence cases in San Diego, from elder abuse to child endangerment charges.
+We’re experienced criminal defense team of lawyers who have handled numerous domestic violence cases in San Diego, from elder abuse to child endangerment charges.
 Check out our website or call our office today to see how we can help your case!